Taylor Swift, Beyoncé and 50 more albums coming out this spring

 March 22 & April 12

 Future's new project with fellow ATLian Metro Boomin (who produced the rapper's halcyon hits "Mask Off" and "Jumpman") couldn't be confined to a single album.
-The duo have worked together on and off since Metro's first official production 11 years ago, but this is their first album-length collaboration since 2015. —Otis Hart
+The duo have worked together on and off since Metro's first official production 11 years ago, but this pair will mark their first album-length collaboration since 2015. —Otis Hart

 Beyoncé act ii